 Don’t forget, you can braid in a pattern with your goddess style.
-We love this eight-pointed snowflake (or star if that’s what you prefer tall it) pattern.
+We love this eight-pointed snowflake (or star if that’s what you prefer to call it) pattern.
 The design serves as a fun peekaboo crown without having to shave.

-A slicked-back look is always beautiful, and it looks even better when it’s combined with a few stitch braids.
-The contrast is very striking.
+A slicked-back look is always beautiful, and it looks even better at extreme lengths with a few beads at the end.
+The result is nothing short of majestic.

 Red Curly Updo

 A short goddess braid hairstyle with curly ends will create a gorgeous updo, and pairing it with a vibrant red will make you look like a flame.